 Generally, body odors begin emerging when apocrine sweat glands — the ones found in the underarm — become activated.
 Unlike eccrine glands, which are active throughout the body from birth, apocrine-produced sweat contains substances like fat, which are in turn consumed and digested by skin-dwelling bacteria.
 Which is to say, BO is caused by bacterial poop, more or less.

-“The abnormal stuff parents should worry about is a less-than-puberty-age child is starting to develop stinky sweat, especially if it’s associated with early puberty,” says Dr. Howard Reinstein, a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.
-“Being an early bloomer is ok.
+“The abnormal stuff parents should worry about is a less-than-puberty-age child starting to develop stinky sweat, especially if it’s associated with early puberty,” says Dr. Howard Reinstein, a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.
+“Being an early bloomer is okay.
 If you get a little bit of hair when you’re 9, 10, 11, that’s one thing.
 If you’re 5 or 6 that shouldn’t happen.
 The concern is that something’s wrong.
 For some reason, hormones are being secreted that shouldn’t be secreted yet.
 You have to worry: Why is that system getting activated?
 Is there something secreting levels of a hormone that shouldn’t be elevated yet?”

 The most common manifestation of early puberty, central precocious puberty, results in the early production of estrogen and testosterone, which triggers abnormal growth spurts that can result in taller-than-average height or a quick spurt followed by suspended growth.
 In addition, it can result in psychological and behavioral issues.